5 May, 2024 Dr Ari Ende

 If your pet gets anxious about travelling in the car or has a history of getting car sick, there are medications that may help, but you’ll need to get your pet examined by a vet first.

-A mobile vet can come to your place to discuss the latest anti-nausea medications, as well as providing advice on how to help make your pet less anxious about car trips.
+A mobile vet can come to your place to discuss the latest anti-nausea medications, as well as provide advice on how to help make your pet less anxious about car trips.

 5. Make frequent stops and take bottled water with you